-The following four figures are intended to represent the general types of cluster configurations used with SGI XE1300 systems.
+The following figures are intended to represent some of the general types of cluster configurations used with SGI Altix XE cluster systems.

 Note: These configuration drawings are for informational purposes only and are not meant to represent any specific cluster system.